Crosby, Penguins edge Blue Jackets 4-1 for 2-0 series lead

 His club-record 102nd playoff appearance looked an awful lot like his 101st, when he held the Blue Jackets in check during an early push then waited for NHL's best offense to find its footing.

 The awakening came earlier than in the series opener.
-Crosby turned Pittsburgh's first shot of the game into the 50th playoff goal of his career, though he had the easy part: settling the puck at the doorstep then flipping it into a wide-open net.
+Crosby turned Pittsburgh's first shot of the game into a 1-0 lead , though he had the easy part: settling the puck at the doorstep then flipping it home.
 Sheary did the hard part: poke-checking the puck away from Bobrovsky behind the Columbus net and getting it to Guentzel in front.
 Guentzel then slid it to Crosby and the Penguins were in control.

+''I thought if I could get on (Bobrovsky) quick he'd have to make a quick decision,'' Sheary said. ''He eventually just held onto it and I was able to create a turnover.''

 Saad gave the Blue Jackets a jolt when his wrist shot from the left circle zipped over Fleury's glove 7 minutes into the second.